eduardz1/Master-Thesis/chapters/sota.typ

   cal(A) Lambda &= cal(B)
 $

 Which is the sparse system that is fed to the sparse solver (something that we will talk about in @sparse-solvers).
 A summary of the algorithm can be seen in @forward-problem.
-The final system result in a very sparse matrix and right hand side, solving this system efficiently is one of the most challenging aspects of @HDG.
+The final system result in a very sparse matrix and right-hand side, solving this system efficiently is one of the most challenging aspects of @HDG.
 As an example, #cite(<x-GPUHDG>, form: "prose") take advantage of the sparsity structure inherent in their problem to write an optimized _ad-hoc_ kernel.

 #algorithm-figure(
   "Forward Acoustic Problem",